scikit-hep/pyhepmc/README.md

 ### Build the package

-pyhepmc-ng depends on other Python packages.
+pyhepmc depends on other Python packages.
 We recommend to use a virtual environment for development which is isolated from your system-wide Python installation.
 Install a virtual environment in the project folder:
 ```
 pip install --user virtualenv # only needed if you don't have virtualenv already
 virtualenv py37 -p python3.7 # or use another Python version